sphinx-contrib/confluencebuilder/doc/guide-math.rst

 marketplace add-on which provides LaTeX macro support, math content can instead be injected into these macros instead.

-To use a LaTeX macro, the ``confluence_latex_macro`` (:ref:`ref<confluence_latex_macro>`) configuration option can be used.
+To use a LaTeX macro, the :lref:`confluence_latex_macro` configuration option can be used.
 This option accepts either the name of a macro to use or a dictionary of macro options to consider (the dictionary is for more complex configurations such as when attempting to support block-specific and inlined-specific macros).
 For example, to specify the macro to use for any LaTeX content, the following can be used:

 .. code-block:: python